-Successful operation and regular maintenance and repairs of all school buildings play a key role in providing an appropriate physical environment for our students to learn and play and for our staff to teach and coach.
-Our staff is responsible for managing renovation and facilities, planning projects, and addressing daily needs such as pest management, maintenance, and custodial services.
-The department also manages the use of school space by community groups and outside agencies.
-Most recently, the facilities staff has played an important role in the annual review of capital improvement planning and long-term vision for anticipating and addressing future campus needs that meet today's educational model.
+The effective operation, maintenance, and repair of our school buildings are essential for creating a conducive learning and working environment for students and staff.
+Our dedicated facilities staff manage a wide range of responsibilities, from project planning and renovation to addressing daily needs such as pest management, maintenance, and custodial services.
+They also coordinate community and agency use of school spaces.
+Notably, their contributions to the annual capital improvement review play a crucial role in the development of a long-term vision to ensure our campuses meet the evolving demands of modern education.

-- Implemented maintenance plans for the recently refurbished EWHS gym and auditorium stage, EWMS gym and BBES gym floors. - Asbestos tiles in the gym and art room ceilings at BBES have been removed. - BBES gym shades have been installed. - Created EWHS and BBES maintenance roof repair plan while exploring options for full replacement. - Completed software updates for Building Management System District Wide. - New lighting board and stage lights for EWHS auditorium. - New EWHS track field. - District wide kitchen facilities improvements on going, such as new EWMS ice machine, new BBES standup portable food warmers, EWHS new milk coolers, EWMS and EWHS ovens serviced and repaired, serving heating wells district wide serviced and repaired, and EWHS walk-in freezer rooftop compressor installed. - EWHS new cafe tables purchased. - EWMS new water main installed.
+Maintenance plans for the recently refurbished EWHS gym and auditorium stage, EWMS gym and BBES gym floors have been implemented.

+Asbestos tiles in the gym and art room ceilings at BBES have been removed and shades were installed in the gym.

+EWHS and BBES maintenance roof repair plans have been implemented while exploring options for full replacement.

+Software updates for the district wide Building Management System have been completed.

+Stage lights and a new lighting board were installed in the EWHS auditorium.

+Construction of the new track field at EWHS was completed.

+District wide kitchen facilities improvements include a new ice machine at EWMS, new standup portable food warmers at BBES, and new milk coolers EWHS.
+The ovens at EWMS and EWHS as well as district wide heating wells and the EWHS walk-in freezer were serviced and repaired.

+New cafeteria tables were purchased for EWHS.

+A new water main was installed at EWMS.

-- Completed district-wide radon testing in compliance with new CT state law. - Completed district-wide indoor air quality testing in compliance with the new CT State Law. - EWHS rooftop replacement H-Vac unit installed. - Completed report on the condition and life span of all H-Vac equipment.
+District-wide radon testing and indoor air quality testing were completed in compliance with new CT state laws.

+The rooftop H-Vac unit at EWHS was replaced and a report on the condition and lifespan of all H-Vac equipment was completed.